pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg point: the starting point of the text.
       :type point: :ref:`Point`

       :arg str text: the text.
 Only ASCII characters are currently supported (a restriction eventually lifted in a future MuPDF release).
-Characters outside this range will be replaced by "?".
+Characters outside this range will be replaced by (one or more) "?".

       :arg float fontsize: fontsize.